Boeing shares plunge as FAA rejects proposal on MAX wiring

-March 9 (Reuters) - Shares of Boeing Co dropped 12% on Monday after the planemaker’s proposal to leave wiring bundles in place on the grounded 737 MAX failed to get the backing of U.S. aviation regulators, potentially delaying the plane’s return to service.
+(Reuters) - Shares of Boeing Co (BA.N) dropped 12% on Monday after the planemaker’s proposal to leave wiring bundles in place on the grounded 737 MAX failed to get the backing of U.S. aviation regulators, potentially delaying the plane’s return to service.

 Boeing shares were down at $231.60 in early trading, a level not seen since 2017.